Approximation Theory of Tree Tensor Networks: Tensorized Multivariate Functions: Introduction

 \subsection{Previous Work}

 Originally, TNs were used to approximate algebraic tensors $f\in\R^{n_1\times\ldots\times n_D}$, see, e.g., \cite{Hackbusch2012}.
-In \cite{Oseledets2009}, the author used tensor trains (TT) to approximate matrices by writing the row- and column-indices in the binary form $i_\nu=\sum_{k=1}^{L}j_\nu^k2^{k-1}$.
+In \cite{Oseledets2009}, the author used tensor trains (TT) to approximate matrices by writing the row- and column-indices in the binary form $i_\nu=\sum_{k=1}^{L}j_\nu^k2^{L-k} = [j_\nu^1, \dots , j_\nu^L]_2$.
 This way a matrix can be written as a higher-order tensor

 and the higher-order tensor $\tilde{f}$ can be approximated by TTs.
 This was later coined the \emph{Quantics Tensor Train (QTT)} \cite{Khoromskij2011} and morphed into \emph{Quantized TT} over time.
+Other tensor formats such as Hierarchical Tucker format of more general tree tensor networks could be used as well, after a possible permutation of indices.
+Functions of real variables can also be identified with higher-order tensors, or \emph{tensorized}, by using a binary or more general $b$-adic encoding of real numbers.
 Representations of polynomials with the QTT format were studied in \cite{Grasedyck2010,Oseledets2012} and numerical approximation for PDEs in \cite{Kazeev2017} (and references therein).

-In parts I and II of this work \cite{partI,partII}, we studied approximation theoretic properties of TNs for one-dimensional ($D=1$) functions in various smoothness spaces.
-In this work, part III, we extend our results to the multi-dimensional setting $D>1$.
+In \cite{ali2023approximation}, we studied approximation theoretic properties of TNs for one-dimensional ($D=1$) functions in various smoothness spaces.
+In \revY{the present work}, we extend \revY{these} results to the multi-dimensional setting $D>1$ and consider a large class of classical smoothness classes for high-dimensional approximation.